 In addition, GRMC is equipped to diagnose a wide range of blood disorders including anemias, clotting and bleeding issues.
 We also offer advanced immunotherapy that specifically targets cancer cells without harming healthy tissues.

-• Prostate and bladder cancer
+• Bladder cancer

-• Bladder and bone tumors
+• Bone tumors

 • Brain tumors